Skip to content

 Seeds

-This module provides the possibility to seed your database, useful for testing.
+This module provides the possibility to seed your primary database, useful for testing.

 Seeds creation